ShaunCurtis/Blazr.Demo.Authorization/readme.md

 ```

-`AuthorizeRecordButton` extends `AuthorizeButton` by passing an `AppAuthFields` obect to `AuthorizeAsync` as the resource object.
+`AuthorizeRecordButton` extends `AuthorizeButton`.
+It passes an `AppAuthFields` obect to `AuthorizeAsync` as the resource object.
 We'll see how the `AuthorizationService` uses this shortly.

 ```csharp
 public class AuthorizeRecordButton : AuthorizeButton